luciancaetano/base-react-typescript-project/docs/getting-started.md

 git clone --no-hardlinks https://github.com/luciancaetano/base-react-typescript-project.git <new-directory>
 ```

-Replace `<repository-url>` with the URL of this repository and `<new-directory>` with the name of the new directory where you want to clone the repository.

 ## Step 2: Create a New Git Repository

 Now, create a new repository on GitHub.
 Do not initialize it with a README, .gitignore, or License.